William Russell (physician): Medical career

-He retired from the University in 1919 being succeeded by Prof Francis Darby Boyd.
+He retired from the university in 1919 being succeeded by Prof Francis Darby Boyd.

 Family and death

 At the age of 42, he married Beatrice Ritchie (1873-1962), aged then 21, who had been one of his pupils in the extramural school.
 She had attended Sophia Jex-Blake's School of Medicine for Women and qualified with the Triple Qualification of the Scottish Royal Colleges.
 During WW1 she worked in Edinburgh for the Scottish Women's Hospitals, which had been founded by her fellow student Elsie Inglis.
 In 1925 she helped found the Elsie Inglis Memorial Maternity Hospital.

 Of their six children four became doctors.
 Their infant son Ivan died of tuberculosis during the epidemic of tuberculous mastitis which had a particularly high incidence in Edinburgh.
 Their third daughter emigrated to Russia.

 Russell died in Edinburgh on 11 August 1940.
-He is buried in the grave of his father-in-law, James Ritchie CE (1828-1913) in Dean Cemetery.
+He is buried in the grave of his father-in-law, James Ritchie (1828-1913) in Dean Cemetery.
 The grave lies near the south path of the Victorian north extension and was restored in the winter of 2017/18.